tilt-dev/tilt.build/docs/tutorial/5-live-update.md

 For unoptimized Kubernetes-based development, every code change requires:
  1. Rebuilding the container image (`docker build ...`)
  2. Pushing the built image to a registry (`docker push ...`)
- 3. Updating the tag in YAML and applying the the Deployment to the cluster (`kubectl apply -f ...`)
+ 3. Updating the tag in YAML and applying the Deployment to the cluster (`kubectl apply -f ...`)
  4. Waiting for the roll out of new Pods using the updated image (open Reddit, 😴, etc.)

 Live Update solves these challenges by performing an **in-place update of the containers in your cluster**.